Tradeoffs and Comparison Complexity: Appendix: Experiments

 \subsubsection{Valuation Experiments: Experimental Details}

-\textbf{Price List and Choice Construction.} Subjects complete two parts of the experiment, in random order: \textit{Risk} and \textit{Time}.
-In \textit{Risk}, subjects complete 12 multiple price list valuation tasks corresponding to one of two randomly selected valuation modes: certainty equivalents and probability equivalents.
-In \textit{Time}, subjects complete 12 multiple price list valuation tasks corresponding to one of two randomly selected valuation modes: present value equivalents and time equivalents.
+Subjects complete two parts of the experiment, in random order: \textit{Risk} and \textit{Time}.
+In \textit{Risk} (\textit{Time}), subjects complete 12 multiple price list valuation tasks using one of two randomly selected valuation modes: certainty equivalents and probability equivalents (present value equivalents and time equivalents).

 { \OldComma{,} \catcode`\,=13 ,{ \ifmmode \OldComma\discretionary{}{}{} \else \OldComma \fi } For certainty equivalents, subjects value a simple lottery $l = (\overline{w},p_l)$, against a price list $Z=\set{z^1,...,z^n}$ of certain payments adapted to $l$, with $n=19$.
 For probability equivalents, subjects value a certain payment $c=(w_c,1)$ against a probability list $Z=\set{z^1,...,z^n}$ of yardstick lotteries $z^k=(\overline{w},p_k)$ adapted to $c$, with $n=21$.
 We draw $\overline{w}$ from $\{\$9, \$18, \$27\}$.
 For certainty equivalents, we draw $p_l$ from $\{0.03, 0.05, 0.10, 0.25, 0.5, 0.75, 0.90, 0.95, 0.97\}$.
 For probability equivalents, we draw $w_c$ so that $w_c/\overline{w}\in \{0.033, 0.056, 0.11, 0.25, 0.5, 0.75, 0.89, 0.944, 0.967\}$.
-Subjects complete 12 price lists randomly selected from the 27 possible price lists; the order of the price lists are randomized, subject to the constraint that no consecutive price list contains the same payoff probability $p_l$ (normalized payment $w_c/\overline{w}$) for certainty equivalents (probability equivalents).
+Subjects complete 12 price lists randomly selected from the 27 possible price lists; the order of the price lists is randomized, subject to the constraint that no consecutive price list contains the same payoff probability $p_l$ (normalized payment $w_c/\overline{w}$) for certainty equivalents (probability equivalents).